 Still unsure what's right for you?

-Whether you're completely new to investing or you have done some research – help is at hand.
+Whether you're completely new to investing or you've done some research – help is at hand.
 A financial adviser will look at your needs, discuss the level of risk you're comfortable taking and balance that with the level of rewards you are aiming for.
 They'll also talk to you about other types of ISAs that may be available to you.
-Then they will recommend the options that are right for you.
+Then they'll recommend the options that are right for you.

 After all it's their job to be the expert – not yours.